Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Introduction

 where the maximum is again taken over all induced subgraphs.
-We may view $\sd(u,v)$ as the size of set $(N(u) \sym N(v)) \setminus \{u,v\}$, which explains the term ``symmetric difference''.
+The set of neighbors of $v$ in $G$ is denoted by $N_G(v)$, we omit the subscript if the graph is clear from the context.
+Thus, we may view $\sd(u,v)$ as the size of the set $(N(u) \sym N(v)) \setminus \{u,v\}$, which explains the term ``symmetric difference''.
 It is noted by Alecu et al.~\cite{functionality} that $\fun(G) \leq \sd(G) + 1$.
-However, even looser opposite inequality does not hold as there are graphs of constant functionality and polynomial symmetric difference -- for example the interval graphs.
-This was shown by Theorem~3.2 of Dallard et al.~\cite{box_graphs} and by our Theorem~\ref{thm:IntervalLB}, while Corollary~5.3 of~\cite{box_graphs} shows that $\sd(\INT)$ is unbounded, without providing explicit lower bounds.
+However, there is no lower bound in terms of $\sd$ as there are graphs of bounded functionality and polynomial symmetric difference -- for example the interval graphs.
+This was shown by Theorem~5.2 of Dallard et al.~\cite{box_graphs} and by our Theorem~\ref{thm:IntervalLB}.

-The intersection graph of $F$ is a graph $G = (V,E)$ where $V = \{v_1,\dots,v_n\}$ and two vertices $v_i$ and $v_j$ are connected if and only if the corresponding sets $S_i$ and $S_j$ intersect.
-An interval graph is an intersection graph of $n$ intervals on a real line.
-A circular arc graph is an intersection graph of $n$ arcs of a circle.
-We let $\INT_n$ denote the family of all intersection graphs with $n$ vertices, $\INT$ the family of all interval graphs.
-In the same vein, we define $\CA_n$ and $\CA$ for circular arc graphs.